wiredferret/CallbackWomen/reach-out.md

+---
+layout:   default
+title:    "\"Who do you suggest we reach out to?\""
+categories:

+---

 Programming conferences, here are some good starting points for you:

-===

 ##  Groups for Women Who Are Programmers